List of fascist movements: France (1940–1944)

 The Vichy regime of Philippe Pétain, established following France's defeat by Germany, collaborated with the Nazis.
 However, the minimal importance of fascists in the government until its direct occupation by Germany makes it appear to seem more similar to the regime of Franco or Salazar than the model fascist powers.
 While it has been argued that anti-Semitic raids performed by the Vichy regime were more in the interests of pleasing Germany than in service of ideology, anti-semitism was a full component of the "National Revolution" ideology of Vichy.

 As early as October 1940 the Vichy regime introduced the infamous statut des Juifs, that produced a new legal definition of Jewishness and which barred Jews from certain public offices.
 They interned Liberals, Communists, Jews, Gypsies, and homosexuals in concentration camps as soon as 1940.

 Also, in May 1941 the Parisian police force had collaborated in the internment of foreign Jews.
 As a means of identifying Jews, the German authorities required all Jews in the occupied zone to wear a yellow badge.
 On the 11 June, they demanded that 100,000 Jews be handed over for deportation.

 The most infamous of these mass arrests was the so-called Vel' d'Hiv Roundup (Rafle du Vel' d'Hiv) which took place in Paris on the 16 and 17 July 1942.
 The Vélodrome d'Hiver was a large cycle track situated on the rue Nélaton near the Quai de Grenelle in the 15th arrondissement of Paris.
 In a vast operation codenamed "Spring Breeze" (Vent printanier), the French police rounded up 13,152 Jews from Paris and its surrounding suburbs.
 These were mostly adult men and women however approximately 4,000 children were among them.
-Identifications for the arrests were made easier by the large number of files on Jews complied and held by Vichy authorities since 1940.
+Identifications for the arrests were made easier by the large number of files on Jews compiled and held by Vichy authorities since 1940.
 The French police, headed by René Bousquet, were entirely responsible for this operation and no German soldiers assisted.
 Pierre Laval, head of Vichy, included the children in the deportations to Auschwitz against general German orders.
 Most of the deportees sealed in the transports died en route due to lack of food or water.
 The few survivors were sent to the gas chambers.
 A few months later, a police operation took place in Marseille, known as the Battle of Marseille, and led to massive raids in the so-called "free zone", administrated by Vichy.